This is how I described in a few words Lavapies on my post on how to choose the neighbourhood made for you:

 All in all, Lavapies is a great neighbourhood to move to if you want to discover the other Madrid, not the touristic one, but the Madrid its new diverse population is creating.

 - you will not have to sleep in a room with a window directly over one of the “party streets or squares” such as Lavapies or Tirso de Molina Square.

 - the quality of the flat is OK, since many flats are very old.

-You will find hereunder a summary (with links for more information) of the places I just recommended as well as more photos of places I love in Lavapies:
+You will find hereunder a summary (with links for more information) of the places I recommend to understand the neighborhood:

 - Melo’s, a unique bar managed by the same couple for 40 years, with the same food since the opening: croquettes and the famous “zapatilla”.
 Always packed, so come early !